rseabra/pam_ipahbac/README.md

 License
 =======

-The whole project is licensed under the GNU GPL version 2 or later.
-Portions may be in MIT if some of the original code of simple-pam remains.
+The whole project is licensed under the GNU GPL version 2 or later. test.c is licensed under MIT since most of it's original code remains.
 If none remains after sometime, this alert will be removed.

 Aditionally, you're allowed to link with Solaris and AIX's PAM libraries.